 WVST, the campus radio station, and the Virginia State Television Network (VSUN), the units under the University Academic Technology Department provide production skill training and teach the use of current technologies.
-Computer-assisted writing laboratories assist students with special problems.

 Organizations and Clubs

 There are many groups students can join to satisfy their intellectual interests or provide opportunities for co-curricular pursuits.
 There are clubs connected to academic disciplines that provide informal forums to discuss topics of interest in politics, criminal justice, history, literature, mass communications, and military science, among others.